-Step 6 Make an Act of Contrition. such as this traditional version: "God, I am heartily sorry for having offended you, and I detest all my sins because I dread the loss of heaven and the pains of hell; but most of all because they offend you, my God, who are al good and deserving of all my love.
+Step 6 Make an Act of Contrition, such as this traditional version: "God, I am heartily sorry for having offended you, and I detest all my sins because I dread the loss of heaven and the pains of hell; but most of all because they offend you, my God, who are all good and deserving of all my love.
 I firmly resolve with the help of your grace to confess my sins, do penance and to amend my life.'

 8 You shall not bear false witness against your neighbor.
 Have I gossiped, told lies or embellished stories at the expense of another?

-Step 7 Acting in the person of Christ, the priest will absolve you of your sins.
+Step 7 Acting in the person of Christ, the priest will absolve you of your and needs or do I compare myself to others unnecessarily?

 9 You shall not covet your neighbor's spouse.
 Have I honored my spouse with my full affection and exclusive love?

 10 You shall not covet your neighbor's goods.

-Am I content with my own means and needs or do I compare myself to others unnecessarily?
+Am I content with my own means